ijlab/mirdip/prediction_update_and_integration/README.md

 }
 ```

-## How to run the pipeline
+## How to run the Nextflow pipeline

-The following command will run the pipeline on `ijcluster`, produce an HTML report and timeline, as well as a `trace.txt` file with similar information about resource usage:
+The following command will run the pipeline on a `cluster`, produce an HTML report and timeline, as well as a `trace.txt` file with similar information about resource usage:

 ```bash
 nextflow run map_ids.nf -profile ijcluster -with-report -with-timeline -with-trace
 ```

+The `ijcluster` profile file defines the local parameters for the nextflow run.
 The ID mapping process relies on downloaded files `hgnc_complete_set.txt` as well as downloads from Ensembl to function correctly.
 Scripts in the `scripts/` directory will all depend on the libraries represented in the `mirbaseconverter.yml` conda environment file.
 Once that environment has been created and activated, you may inspect the options of each script and run each script independently simply by running it on the command line with the `-h` or `--help` options.

 # running Noisy-OR integration script